Elevator: Taipei 101

 Double deck elevators, installed by Toshiba using Kone EcoDisc machinery, are used in the Taipei 101 office tower.
 Tenants of even-numbered floors first take an escalator (or an elevator from the parking garage) to the 2nd level, where they will enter the upper deck and arrive at their floors.
 The lower deck is turned off during low-volume hours, and the upper deck can act as a single-level elevator stopping at all adjacent floors.
 For example, the 85th floor restaurants can be accessed from the 60th floor sky-lobby.
 Restaurant customers must clear their reservations at the reception counter on the 2nd floor.
 A bank of express elevators stop only on the sky lobby levels (36 and 60, upper-deck car), where tenants can transfer to "local" elevators.

 The high-speed observation deck elevators accelerate to a former world-record certified speed of 1010 m/min in 16 seconds, and then it slows down for arrival with subtle air pressure sensations.
 The door opens after 37 seconds from the 5th floor.
 Special features include aerodynamic car and counterweights, and cabin pressure control to help passengers adapt smoothly to pressure changes.
 The downwards journey is completed at a reduced speed of 600 meters per minute, with the doors opening at the 52nd second.
+Many high speed elevators also have aerodynamic cab exteriors.

 Gateway Arch

-The Gateway Arch in St. Louis, Missouri, United States, has a unique Montgomery elevator system which carries passengers from the visitors' center underneath the Arch to the observation deck at the top of the structure.

-Called a tram or tramway, people enter this unique tramway much as one would enter an ordinary elevator, through double doors.
-Passing through the doors the passengers in small groups enter a horizontal cylindrical compartment containing seats on each side and a flat floor.
-A number of these compartments are linked to form a train.
-These compartments each individually retain an appropriate level orientation by tilting while the entire train follows curved tracks up one leg of the arch.

-There are two tramways within the Arch, one at the north end, and the other at the south end.
-The entry doors have windows, so people travelling within the Arch are able to see the interior structure of the Arch during the ride to and from the observation deck.
-At the beginning of the trip the cars hang from the drive cables, but as the angle of the shaft changes, they end up beside and then on top of the cables.
+The Gateway Arch in St. Louis uses a unique tram system to transport visitors to the observation deck.
+Passengers enter horizontal compartments that form a train, tilting to maintain level orientation as they ascend the curved tracks within the Arch.
+Two tramways operate at each end, offering views of the Arch's interior structure through windowed doors.
+The cars transition from hanging below the cables to resting atop them during the journey.